eoinkelly/notes/ios-swift-objc/install-ipa-on-device.md

+# How to install a .ipa file on an iOS device

-You need the provisioning profile installed on the device
+* You need the provisioning profile installed on the device

-Drag & drop the provisioning profile onto your library in iTunes to install it This seems to somehow "install" it into iTunes
+    * Drag & drop the provisioning profile onto your library in iTunes to install it.
+This seems to somehow "install" it into iTunes

 QUESTION: where does itunes keep provisioning profiles?

 QUESTION When does iTunes copy the provisioning profile to the device?

 QUESTION What is diff between ad-hoc and enterprise build?

 ## To install the IPA file